-In Figure 9, we present the historical changes in regional dollarization in deposits and loans between 2010 and 2013 by types of banks.
+In Figure 6, we present the historical changes in regional dollarization in deposits and loans between 2010 and 2013 by types of banks.
 The small circles represent the ratios of FX currency in total deposits per branch in 2010, and the head of the arrows represent those in 2013.
 We find that the recent changes in the shares of FX currency in deposits and loans differed between CBs and MDIs, especially on the deposit side.
 For CBs, shares of FX currency in both deposits and loans have increased from 2010 to 2013.
 It might suggest that, for CBs, dollarization in deposits and loans have constantly increased both in rural and urban areas.
-In the meantime, for MDIs, shares of FX currency in deposits

-Figure 8: Distributions of Ratio of FX currency in Loans and Deposits have decreased, while those of loans have steadily increased as loan shares of CBs have.
+In the meantime, for MDIs, shares of FX currency in deposits have decreased, while those of loans have steadily increased as loan shares of CBs did.